Battle of Haguenau: Results

 By continually attacking while shrugging off frequent repulses, the French wore out their enemies rather than defeating them.
 Pichegru was able to use the dangerous Saint-Just and La Bas for his purposes.
 He also selected good military advisers.
 These men were Barthélemy Louis Joseph Schérer, his successor in command of the Upper Rhine Division, Desaix, Claude Juste Alexandre Legrand and his chief of staff François Antoine Louis Bourcier.
 Pichegru also had the courage to protect Desaix from dismissal for the crime of being a nobleman.

 The next action was the Second Battle of Wissembourg on 25 and 26 December 1793.
 The Coalition forces were beaten, the Austrians retreating to the east bank of the Rhine and the Prussians falling back toward Mainz.
-The French were able to end the Siege of Landau which had begun on 20 August 1793.
+The Coalition defeat meant that the Siege of Landau, which was begun on 20 August 1793 by Friedrich Ludwig, Prince of Hohenlohe-Ingelfingen and a Prussian corps, had to be abandoned on 23 December.